GraphWalker/graphwalker.github.io/content/json/json-model.md

 ---

-A single GraphWalker model representation in JSON
+A single GraphWalker model representation in JSON.

 ## Model